Funding Your Startup: Bootstrap or Find Investors?

 • Due diligence: Conduct thorough due diligence on potential investors.
 Evaluate their track record, reputation, investment thesis, and alignment with your startup's goals and values.

-• Negotiate terms: Negotiate investment terms that are fair and favourable to both parties.
+• Negotiate terms: Negotiate investment terms that are fair and favorable to both parties.
 Balance the need for capital with the preservation of ownership, control, and long-term interests.

 • Communicate transparently: Maintain open and transparent communication with investors, providing regular updates on your startup's progress, challenges, and milestones.
 Get their input and feedback as trusted partners.